yandex-cloud/docs/en/datalens/operations/connection/create-postgresql.md

       - **Database name**.
 Specify the name of the database to connect to.
       - **Username**.
 Specify the username for the {{ PG }} connection.
       - **Password**.
 Enter the password for the user.
-      - **Cache lifetime in seconds**.
+      - **Cache TTL in seconds**.
 Specify the cache lifetime or leave the default value.
 The recommended value is 300 seconds (5 minutes).
-      - **SQL query access level**.
+      - **Raw SQL level**.
 Enables you to use an ad-hoc SQL query to [generate a dataset](../../concepts/dataset/settings.md#sql-request-in-datatset).

    - Specify manually